-Estimated levels of difficulty for each item in Chicken Forum and Cow's Milk are provided.
-However, the levels must be interpreted with caution because they have been estimated using only Field Trial data, which is a smaller data set than the Main Survey data set and hence prone to greater measurement error.
-Official levels for items are generally released based on data acquired in the Main Survey.
-No difficulty information can be provided for the items released for The Galapagos Islands because these items were not administered in the Field Trial.
+Difficulty information for each item in Rapa Nui, Chicken Forum, and Cow's Milk is provided.
+No difficulty information can be provided for the items released for The Galapagos Islands because these items were not administered in the Field Trial or the Main Survey.